Mu Kanazaki: Club career

 On 25 March 2020, Kanazaki returned to Nagoya Grampus on loan from Sagan Tosu until 31 January 2021.
 On 15 January 2021, following his season on loan at Nagoya Grampus, Kanazaki signed permanently for the club.

-On 24 February 2023, Kanazaki announcement officially transfer to J3 relegated club, FC Ryukyu for ahead of 2023 season.
+On 24 February 2023, Kanazaki officially announced his transfer to FC Ryukyu after their relegation from the J2 League ahead of the 2023 J3 League season.

 International career

 Kanazaki made his full international debut for Japan on 20 January 2009 in a 2011 AFC Asian Cup qualification against Yemen.